 In your final two semesters of M.F.A. study, you will complete the 6-credit Creative Thesis Seminar, an intensive independent study for which you will write and revise rigorously, and work closely with a faculty mentor, incorporating their feedback along with that of your second reader.

-The Thesis must be accompanied by a critical paper of 12 to 15 pages, analyzing comparable texts that exemplify the literary tradition from which your thesis springs.
+The M.F.A.
+Creative Thesis must be accompanied by a critical paper of 10 to 15 pages, analyzing comparable texts that exemplify the literary tradition from which your thesis springs.
 This paper may discuss the influence of analyzed works on the thesis, but will focus on a discussion of the craft evident in the creative works discussed.

-To read the specific requirements for the creative thesis and to access the appropriate forms, please select the appropriate PDF link.
+To read the specific requirements for the M.F.A.
+Creative Thesis and to access the appropriate forms, please select the appropriate PDF link.

 The MFA program is a life changing experience both inside and outside the classroom.
 My professors and peers have expanded my perspective on creative writing and provided opportunities for networking and professional development through sponsored trips, such as to the AWP Conference and the Chautauqua Writers’ Festival.
 It was a joy to build community with writers from all across the globe.